filintod/frontend-nanodegree-arcade-game/README.md

 #Frontend Nanodegree - Arcade Game

+**<font color='red'>Please Use a local web server to run the application as shown in the Canvas tutorial or you will get a CORS-related error.</font>**

 This is a forked of the Udacity Arcade Game in pursuing of the Front End Nanodegree.

 I have made some modifications/improvements to original js files: